Aschii85/sde-sim-rs/README.md

 # sde-sim-rs: Flexible stochastic differential equation simulation library written in Rust

 `sde-sim-rs` is a high-performance library for simulating stochastic differential equations (SDEs), which are foundational in fields like quantitative finance, physics, and biology.
-By leveraging the speed and memory safety of Rust, the project provides a fast and flexible core while offering seamless bindings for use in Python.
-This project is ideal for researchers, data scientists, and developers who need to run complex SDE simulations with remarkable efficiency and reliability.
-The architecture is designed to bridge the gap between high-performance compiled languages and the scientific computing ecosystem of Python.
+By leveraging the speed and memory safety of Rust, the project provides a fast and flexible core while offering seamless bindings for use in Python and Rust.
+This project is ideal for researchers, data scientists, and developers who need to run complex SDE using Monte-Carlo and quasi Monte-Carlo simulations with remarkable efficiency and reliability, while bridge the gap between high-performance compiled languages and the scientific computing ecosystem of Python.

 ## Features

-High Performance: The implementation in Rust provides bare-metal performance, which is critical for time-sensitive and computationally intensive simulations.
+**High Performance**: The implementation in Rust provides bare-metal performance, which is critical for time-sensitive and computationally intensive simulations.
 The language's zero-cost abstractions and memory-safe concurrency models allow for the efficient handling of large datasets and provide the potential for parallelizing simulation tasks, offering a significant speed advantage over purely interpreted solutions.

+**Multiple Simulation Methods**: The library includes both *Monte Carlo* (MC) simulation, using pseudo-random numbers, and *Randomized Quasi-Monte Carlo* (RQMC) simulation, which uses Sobol sequences that are randomized by scrambling (random XOR) to provide an unbiased estimate with better sample coverage, methods.

+**Multiple Integration Schemes**: The library also implements several integration schemes, including *Euler-Maruyama* and *Runge-Kutta first order*.

+**Flexibility**: The library's design and modular architecture allows for the creation and integration of custom SDE models to suit specialized research or application needs.

-Python Integration: A user-friendly and comprehensive Python interface via maturin allows you to utilize the Rust core without leaving your Python environment.
+**Python Integration**: A user-friendly and comprehensive Python interface via maturin allows you to utilize the Rust core without leaving your Python environment.
 This means data scientists and researchers can leverage the speed of a compiled language for the most demanding parts of their code, with bindings designed for seamless function calls and data exchange between the two languages.

-Flexibility: The library's design and modular architecture allows for the creation and integration of custom SDE models to suit specialized research or application needs.

 ## Setup